How to Signal a Crane Operator Using Crane Hand Signals

 Commonly Used Boom Crane Hand Signals With Descriptions.

-All signals shown here are motion signals, most times the hand is giving the motion with your arm extended or retracted.
+All OSHA hand signals shown here are motion signals, most times the hand is giving the motion with your arm extended or retracted.
 Pay attention to how your thumb points or how your fingers are extended, This is a crucial signal in many hand signals.

 Stop Signals.